of Church Hill, Tennessee, has been building mandolin-family

 new tailpiece.
 Scale length is

-25 inches, and it comes in a shaped hardshell guitar case.
+25 inches, and it comes in a shaped hardshell case.

 In general, small-shop Florentine mandocellos are seldom encountered in the wild.

 And the fortunate few who own Ratliff mandocellos have been

 about them.
 I shall be sorry to part with

 this one, but since I own another fantastic mandocello of similar vintage,

 I'm sure someone else needs the Ratliff more than I do.

 Ordered new from Audey, a Ratliff mandocello would cost $7,500;